splunk/splunk-operator/docs/PremiumApps.md

 ### Supported Deployment Types

-Currently there are only a subset of architectures that support automated deployment of Enterprise Security through the Splunk Operator.
+The architectures that support automated deployment of Enterprise Security by using the Splunk Operator include:

-Supported Architectures Include:
 * Standalone Splunk Instance
 * Standalone Search Head with Indexer Cluster
 * Search Head Cluster with Indexer Cluster